 performing arts venue, with the most modern equipment and

-services whilst maintaining its charm and original characteristics.
+services while maintaining its charm and original characteristics.

 As the day was turning to dusk we returned to the hotel and freshened up (which included Gus having a gin and tonic and Joan defaulting to her go-to vodka and tonic) and changed into our dinner clothes.